-- Must reach to the middle of the student's thigh and be hemmed
+- Shorts and skorts must reach to the middle of the student's thigh and be hemmed.

+- Skirts must be knee-length.

-- No denim of any color (except on Fridays)
+- No jeans (denim material) of any color (except on Fridays)

-- No wide-legged or cargo pants or shorts

 - Grades K-3: Leggings may be worn as pants

-- Grades 4-12: Leggings may not be worn as pants
+- Grades 4-5: Leggings may not be worn as pants

 - No sweat pants

-- No athletic shorts, except RAA P.E. shorts worn for P.E. only

 - No holes or tears in clothing

 - No undergarments showing at any time

-- K-6 students may wear Navy Blue, Khaki, or Plaid Pinafore dresses
+- K-5 students may wear Navy Blue, Khaki, or Plaid Pinafore dresses